wkrueger/nextpress/README.md

 }
 ```

-Adding routes must be done inside this.
-Use `RouterBuilder` for a couple of predefined templates and useful functions.
+Adding routes must be done inside `setupRoutes`.
+Use `RouterBuilder` for a couple of predefined templates.
 See signatures while using the editor.

 - `createHtmlRouter`: create an express router with includes next.js, and etcetera.
 Next.js is already included on the end of the stack, additional routes you write are added BEFORE the next.js route
 - `createJsonRouter`: express router for json apis, common middleware already included